Alliances and Partnerships to End Plastic Waste

 VERGE Accelerate is a fast-pitch competition featuring entrepreneurs and startups with innovative technologies, products, and services related to at least one of the following categories: energy, transportation, circular economy or carbon removal.

-As a proud partner of the Verge Accelerate, we urge you to take part in voting for the semifinalists you’d like to see pitch to a live audience of more than 3,000 business leaders, govt officials & investors at Verge 19.
-Vote here now: http://bit.ly/2K7FZWv
+As a proud partner of the Verge Accelerate, we urge you to take part in voting for the semifinalists you’d like to see a pitch to a live audience of more than 3,000 business leaders, govt officials & investors at Verge 19.
+Vote HERE now.

 An Ubuntoo member is looking for an effective solution to recycle blood donation bags.
-Please click the link to respond if you have any suggestions.
+Please click HERE to respond if you have any suggestions.

 This is just a small sample of good initiatives happening around the world to address plastic pollution.
 Now our members can register for a Daily Digest of news and stay up to date in one click about the latest news of the industry.
 Just click the subscribe button in our News section.